Using the 66 Express Lanes

 - Eligible high occupancy vehicles (HOV) with an E-ZPass Flex in “carpool mode” can use the 66 Express Lanes toll free.

 - VDOT and the region’s Commuter Connections program have partnered to offer an incentive of up to $366 per person for new HOV-3+ carpools traveling in the I-66 corridor.
-The program is available now and will pay each participant a cash reward following three months of carpooling, regardless of whether they are a driver or passenger and whether it is a new carpool or an existing HOV-2+ carpool adding a third person.
-Learn more about the Pool Rewards program and sign up here.
+To find out how to collect the cash reward after three months of carpooling and to sign up for the Pool Rewards program, click here.
+Registration closes February 28, 2023.

 Park and Ride Lots and Commuter Bus

 - The University Boulevard Park and Ride lot opened in 2019 offering 1,000 spaces and Omniride commuter bus service.
-New routes are planned and an additional 1,000 spaces will open in late 2022.
+New routes are planned in early 2023, and an additional 1,000 spaces will open later in 2023.